jpoehnelt/secrets-sync-action/README.md

 ### `concurrency`

-The number of allowed concurent calls to the set secret endpoint.
+The number of allowed concurrent calls to the set secret endpoint.
 Lower this number to avoid abuse limits.
 Defaults to 10.

 ### `dry_run`